© 2024 ALLCITY Network Inc.

 In this example, Coby White pulls too far into the paint to help cut off the drive at the expense of leaving his man open.
 Can’t help one pass away.

-To be fair, the Bulls corrected a lot of their mistakes in the second half.
-The Hawks shot just 1-of-2 from the corners and 5-of-14 from three overall.
-But after making 14-of-26 in the first half for a grand total of 19 threes on 40 attempts on the night, that’s always going to be difficult to overcome.
+To their credit, the Bulls corrected those mistakes in the second half as the Hawks shot just 1-of-2 from the corners and 5-of-14 from three overall.
+But after making 14-of-26 in the first half for a grand total of 19 threes on 40 attempts on the night, it was always going to be difficult to overcome.

 It’s a make-or-miss league, after all.